Stacking in a Higher Interest Rate Environment

 Overview

 This article explores the relevance of leverage in investment strategies amid higher interest rates.
-The decision to use leverage should be based on the expected returns of assets rather than current interest rates.
-By emphasizing the importance of understanding risk premiums, the article highlights that leverage can remain beneficial even in environments with higher interest rates.
+The decision to use leverage, through methods like return stacking or portable alpha, should be based on the expected returns of assets rather than current interest rates.
+By emphasizing the importance of understanding risk premiums, we highlight that leverage can remain beneficial even in environments with higher interest rates.

 Key Topics